 Yukon museums, interpretive centres and First Nations cultural centres perform a vital service in preserving our cultural artifacts, traditions and natural history.
 Yukon Government values the contributions of these organizations and works in partnership with them to set planning priorities, provide resources to empower them, and support the successful development and operation of these institutions.

-Remember to check our calendar for upcoming training opportunities, funding deadlines, conferences and special events.
+Remember to take a look at our calendar for upcoming training opportunities, funding deadlines, conferences and special events.

 Manager, Museums Unit